 Nonprofits participating in the Service Enterprise Initiative have access to:

-- Up to 12 hours of training re-imagining how the organization engages volunteers.
+- Up to 12 hours of training to help them re-imagine how their organization can engage volunteers.

 To learn more about the Service Enterprise Initiative, watch this video introduction or read about the research behind the Initiative.
 You can also take the self-assessment quiz to help determine if your organization is currently functioning as a Service Enterprise.
 For more detailed information about the program, including the process, time commitment, scheduling for the next cohort, and cost, refer to the HandsOn NWNC/Service Enterprise FAQ.